jcarolinares/m5paper-home_assistant/README.md

     const int mqtt_port = 1883;
     ```

+4. Take the image **v3_home-assistant.png** from this repository and **put it inside your micro SD card**.
+Now put the micro SD card inside your M5Paper.
+The device needs it to load the menu as a background image.

-4. Make sure you have the M5Stack related firmware and libraries installed in your Arduino IDE following [https://docs.m5stack.com/en/arduino/arduino_board](https://docs.m5stack.com/en/arduino/arduino_board) and [https://docs.m5stack.com/en/arduino/m5paper/program](https://docs.m5stack.com/en/arduino/m5paper/program) tutorials.
+5. Make sure you have the M5Stack related firmware and libraries installed in your Arduino IDE following [https://docs.m5stack.com/en/arduino/arduino_board](https://docs.m5stack.com/en/arduino/arduino_board) and [https://docs.m5stack.com/en/arduino/m5paper/program](https://docs.m5stack.com/en/arduino/m5paper/program) tutorials.

 ### Home Assistant Setup